 Complications of Missing Teeth

 When you lose a tooth, the lack of a root causes your underlying jawbone to deteriorate.
 You can lose as much as 25% of the alveolar bone’s width in just the first year.
 Over time, its height, width, and volume can decrease by as much as 4 millimeters.
-This not only causes changes to your facial structures, like a sunken aged appearance, but it also leads to oral health complications.
+Although this may seem small, it causes changes to your facial structures, like a sunken aged appearance, but it also leads to oral health complications.

 The decreased bone density causes your remaining natural teeth to lose support.
 They begin to shift toward the open space, creating alignment and bite issues that increase your risk of tooth decay and gum disease.
 As time passes, your remaining teeth will become loose and eventually fall out.